Hamza-Abdel/Google-Data-Analytics-Capstone-Project/Data-Cleaning-Processing-Analyzing.md

   * season
   * month

-## Now the data is ready to be further Processed using SQL:
+## Now the data is ready to be further Analyzed using SQL:

 ``` SQL